Lillard leads Trail Blazers to 117-107 win over Rockets - WHIZ News

+On Wednesday night against the Houston Rockets they did that, limiting James Harden to his fewest points of the season in a 117-107 win.

+“A season is full of ups and downs and we’ve had more downs this year than ups, but it’s a whole second half of the season to play,” Damian Lillard said.
+“We executed and we played like we wanted to win the game … we’ve just got to try to sustain that.”

-HOUSTON (AP) — Damian Lillard scored 25 points and CJ McCollum added 24 as the Portland Trail Blazers withstood a late surge from the Houston Rockets to get a 117-107 win Wednesday night.
+Lillard scored 25 points and CJ McCollum added 24 as the Trail Blazers withstood a late surge from the Rockets to get their second straight victory.

 The Trail Blazers led by double figures for most of the game, but the Rockets began cutting into the lead in the fourth.
 A 3 by Ben McLemore got them within five with about five minutes to go.